Trudeau Instability Sparks Discussion on ‘Albexit’

-To this end, any chance of Albertan independence may actually depend upon a Trudeau victory in October 2019, and the maintenance of unpopular Liberal government while resentment is allowed to grow.
+To this end, any chance of Albertan independence may actually depend upon a Trudeau victory in October 2019 and the maintenance of his unpopular Liberal government while resentment simmers.

 Rebellious Albertans may be hoping Trudeau survives this current wave of resignations, but this isn’t necessarily good news for the troubled Prime Minister.